‹ Back to The Vine

 SHARE:

 Opening a business bank account should be at the top of your to-do list when founding a business.
-Ideally, you’ll want a business checking account that offers all the tools you need to manage your cash flow, track expenses, and make bill payments.
-Most banking platforms offer them, but not all have the same business checking account requirements.
+Ideally, you’ll want a business bank account that offers all the tools you need to manage your cash flow, track expenses, and make bill payments.
+Most banking platforms offer them, but not all have the same requirements.
 Use this guide to help you find the best banking solution for your company.

-• How do banks determine eligibility for a business checking account?
+How do I know if I’m eligible for a business bank account?

-One last note: Remember that financial institutions have business bank account compliance rules they must adhere to.
-The bank or platform can refuse you if they decide your business is “non-compliant” with their guidelines.
+Remember that financial institutions have business bank account compliance rules they must adhere to.
+The bank or platform can refuse you if they decide your business is non-compliant with their guidelines.
 Incorrect or misleading statements on your application are one reason they might do that.
 Avoid those at all costs.

-One of the first steps in forming a business is to request an Employer Identification Number (EIN).
-An EIN, also known as a federal identification number, is your business’s unique identifier.
+One of the first steps in forming a business is to request an employer identification number (EIN).
+Also known as a federal identification number, an EIN is your business’s unique identifier.
 The IRS uses it for business tax filings, and vendors and partners may request it to review your company’s credit history and business credit score.

 The Internal Revenue Service (IRS) is the issuing body for EINs.
 They’ll assign you a number within minutes if you apply online.
 You can also fax or mail your request using Form SS-4.
-Keep a copy of that form for your records and save a hard copy of the confirmation letter the IRS mails back to you.
-The bank will accept either.
+Keep a copy of that form for your records and save a hard copy of the confirmation letter the IRS mails back to you, as your business banking provider will accept either.
 They may also ask for:

 • Articles of Incorporation: Articles of Incorporation are formation documents that show your business’s name, address, registered agent, and corporate structure (LLC, C-Corp, S-Corp, non-profit, etc.).
 They do not include your bylaws, which are separate.

-• Business Licenses (if needed): Certain towns and cities require business licenses to operate in specific fields.
-Food vendors or retail stores are a good examples of this.
+• Business licenses (if needed): Certain towns and cities require business licenses to operate in specific fields.
+Food vendors or retail stores are good examples of this.
 The bank may want to see these licenses if they’re required.

-Business checking accounts that charge monthly fees may also require that you keep a minimum balance to cover them.
-The best way to avoid these fees is to simply do business with a banking platform that doesn’t charge them.
+In some cases, the minimum balance is required to waive a monthly fee.
+If you’re a small business owner, the best way to avoid these fees is to simply do business with a banking platform that doesn’t charge them.
 You can also look for places that offer additional benefits or features, like high annual percentage yield (APY) and overdraft protection, if you keep a minimum balance or maintain a certain level of activity.

-If you want specific account features, you can look for banking platforms with multiple business checking plans.
-That’s where you’ll most likely find the services you want, including debit cards, online business banking features, automated bill pay, and access to working capital in the form of a business line of credit or business credit card.
-Other sought-after features are the ability to create sub-accounts and API connectivity to accounting platforms.
+If you want specific account features, you can look for banking platforms with multiple business banking plans.
+That’s where you’ll most likely find the services you want, including debit cards, online business banking features, automated bill pay, and access to working capital in the form of a business line of credit, loan, or business credit card.
+Other sought-after features are the ability to create sub-accounts and API connectivity to accounting software.

 Financial management for businesses is hard, but choosing a business bank account shouldn’t be.
 The factors you’re comparing should include customer service, accessibility, features, services, fees, and balance/transaction limits.
 Your business account should match your business needs, so take your time and review each of your options carefully.

-Another variable in this equation is the type of bank or account provider you choose.
+Another variable is the type of bank or account provider you choose.
 National and regional banks are often impersonal and tend to underserve small business owners.
 Community banks are more personalized.
 The best online banking platforms offer customer service by phone, chat, or email—plus, their fees are low and processing times are fast.
-Whichever you choose, make sure your business checking account meets your comfort level and can scale with your business.
+Whichever you choose, make sure your business bank account meets your comfort level and can scale with your business.

 Get more for your money with Bluevine Business Checking.